Reports of the death of independent bookstores have been greatly exaggerated—at least in San Francisco.

 These neighborhood retailers served as community anchors during the pandemic, comforting readers, collectors, hobbyists and browsers with both printed and spoken words.

-From the god of modern bookstores, City Lights, to the graphic paradise, Amazing Fantasy, from the social activism of Bolerium Books to the posh titles at Assouline, San Francisco is blessed with more than 40 independent bookstores to serve the diverse desires of city shoppers.
+Luckily, 45 bookstores remain in the city to serve the diverse desires of city shoppers, from the world-famous City Lights to the graphic paradise, Amazing Fantasy, from the social activism of Bolerium Books to the posh titles at Assouline.

 Flip through The Standard’s guide to San Francisco’s independent bookstores below to find an old haunt or a new favorite.